amieiro/server-scripts/README.md

 ### Remove LAMP site

-This script remove a LAMP site (WordPress, Laravel, Symfony, Magento,...) in a Linux Server.
+This script removes a LAMP site (WordPress, Laravel, Symfony, Magento,...) in a Linux Server.

 This script executes these steps:
 * Make a full backup: files, MySQL, certificates and configuration (PHP-FPM and Apache).